 - Small Business/Self Employed (SB/SE)

-Small Business/Self Employed is the largest Chief Counsel Division, with 450 attorneys and 100 paralegals assigned to 49 field offices.
-These attorneys work directly with IRS field agents providing legal advice on tax cases involving individuals and small businesses, and on all cases involving collection and bankruptcy issues.
+Small Business/Self Employed is the largest Chief Counsel Division, with over 450 attorneys and 100 paralegals assigned to 49 field offices.
+These attorneys work directly with IRS revenue agents and revenue officers providing legal advice on tax cases involving individuals and small businesses, and on all cases involving collection and bankruptcy issues.
 When these cases go to trial, SB/SE attorneys are the IRS litigators, with direct responsibility for identifying the desired legal theories, developing the trial strategies, and representing the IRS in Tax Court.
 Over 90 percent of the 30,000 Tax Court cases filed each year are assigned to SB/SE attorneys.
 When not litigating these tax cases, the SB/SE attorneys are working closely with the IRS employees and other agencies to effectuate fair enforcement of tax administration, litigation, and collection.

 The Tax Exempt and Government Entities Division Counsel provides legal services on program matters, including tax issues relating to employee benefit programs (including qualified retirement plans, deferred compensation arrangements, and health and welfare programs), IRAs, executive compensation, exempt organizations, federal, state, local and Indian tribal governments, tax exempt bonds, and employment tax.
 The TEGE Division Counsel also directs the counsel-wide litigation programs with respect to these issues.
 TEGE Division Counsel employs attorneys nationwide with over 45 attorneys located in Washington DC, Chicago, Denver, Dallas, Jacksonville, Long Island, Baltimore, Salt Lake City, Thousand Oaks, San Francisco, Seattle and Los Angeles.